Hello. I am Benjamin. 👋

 I'm a founding member of The Onshoring Project (TOP), a thought leadership group focused on agile supply chains and sharing knowledge to advance supply chain efficiencies.
 My thought partners at TOP include Paul Erickson from Industry Week, Ryan Kelly from the Association of Manufacturing Technology, Harry Moser from The Reshoring Initiative, David Necessary of Gartner Business Media, and other industry leaders.

-Prior to Helpful, I worked in the Advertising industry, in graphic and motion finishing services.
-I had my own consultancy called OneIndusty and worked under the umbrella of Nucleus Imaging, a pioneering business in digital retouching, capture, and workflows.
+Prior to Helpful, I worked in the Advertising industry, in graphic and motion-finishing services.
+I had my own consultancy called OneIndusty and worked under the umbrella of Nucleus Imaging, a pioneering business in digital retouching, capture, and post-production workflows.

 I was part of the photographic industry's transition from film to digital and worked on early digital cameras and software.
 My focus has always been on production-efficient workflows.